powersync-ja/powersync.dart/demos/supabase-todolist-optional-sync/README.md

-# PowerSync + Supabase Flutter Todo List App: Local-Only to Sync Mode Demo
+# PowerSync + Supabase Flutter Todo List App: Optional Sync Demo

 This demo app is an extension of the [Supabase Todo List App](../supabase-todolist/README.md) and demonstrates using the PowerSync Flutter client SDK to persist data locally without syncing.
 This lets users use the app without having to register or sign in.
 It then demonstrates syncing this data to Supabase once the user registers at a later stage.

 The recommended flow through this demo is:

 1. Run the app in local-only mode and create data.
 Notice how data persists even when closing and reopening the app.
 2. Enable user registration and sign in to the app.
 3. Notice how previously created data now seamlessly syncs with Supabase.